dstroud/dreamsequence_dev/README.md

 ![dreamsequence](doc/dash_2.svg)

-- The chart will be grayed-out when the Arranger is disabled.
+- Module elements will be dimmed when the Arranger is disabled.
-- The number shown on the left is the active Arranger position (segment).
-If the Arranger is syncing (waiting for the in-progress chord pattern to complete before entering the Arranger), the upcoming segment will appear with a "→" symbol in front.
+- The number shown on the left is the active Arranger position/segment.
+If the Arranger is syncing (waiting for the in-progress chord pattern to complete before entering the arrangement), the upcoming segment will appear with a "→" symbol in front.
 - To the right, a symbol will indicate if looping is enabled.
-When on the last segment of the arranger, this symbol will flash to indicate that the arrangement is about to end or pulse to indicate that the arrangement is about to loop.
+When on the last segment of the arranger, this symbol will flash to indicate that the arrangement is about to end or pulse to indicate that it is about to loop.
-- The chart is a visual representation of the arrangement, showing patterns (A-D), with rows corresponding to those on the Song Arranger Grid view.
-One advantage this dashboard has over Grid for performing is that it gives a preview of upcoming segment/chord pattern lengths.
+- The chart is a visual representation of the current and next few arrangement segments, showing patterns (A-D), with rows corresponding to those on the Arranger Grid view.
+One advantage this dashboard has over Grid is that it gives a preview of upcoming segment/chord pattern lengths, which may differ from pattern to pattern.

 --------------------------------------------------------------------------------